Xenose/wolfhound/docs/include/wh/common.h.md

 | str      | char*    | This variable is for accessing the string directly, it shares memory with data and ptr.      |
 | ptr      | void*    | This variable is for accessing the pointer directly, it shares memory with str and data.     |
 | length   | uint64_t | The length of the stored data.                                                               |

-wh_for is a macro for a for loop, it will go from 0 to the given end point.